trade-copilot/ape-ai-docs/Features/Personas/choosing.md

 ---

-**Your persona = Your AI's personality.
+**Your companion = Your AI's personality.
 Pick one, try it out, switch if needed.
 No wrong choice!** 🎭🚀